OmarSamirz/Prodify-V2.0/README.md

 ## Overview

-Prodify+ is a machine learning system for classifying invoice products into the first three Global Product Classification (GPC) levels: Segment, Family, and Class.
+Prodify+ is an AI learning system for classifying invoice products into the first three Global Product Classification (GPC) levels: Segment, Family, and Class.
 The system leverages an ensemble approach combining three distinct AI models to achieve high accuracy in product categorization for invoice processing and business intelligence applications.

 ### Key Features